vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 A different tentative explanation is to consider the distinct purpose of the two texts.
 The ĀḌ tells the story of Saṅkarṣaṇa who is appointed by king Śaṅkaravarman as a sort of “Minister of religious affairs”.
 Thus, his position is not so far from that of the historical Jayanta, who was also a minister of Śaṅkaravarman.
 Due to his political role, Saṅkarṣaṇa needs to look at religions also from the point of view of their social impact.
 Consequently, he needs to take care of antisocial religious practices, such as the ones of some Śaiva ascetics.
 He also needs to take care of the disturbing behaviour of the Pāñcarātrins, who claim to be brahmans, and thus intervene in the brahmans’ assemblies.7 Thus, it is understandable that Saṅkarṣaṇa needs to clean out the religious horizon.
 Since Jayanta himself is mentioned negatively by some Śaiva ascetics in the ĀḌ \( *taśśa amacce dulāālajayaṃte*, \* *tasyāmātyo durācārajayan-taḥ *“Jayanta, his \(Śaṅkaravarman’s\) minister who acted wrongly”, Dezső 2005, p.
 130, l.7\), one might imagine that he also took part to similar campaigns.8 To sum up, the ĀḌ is occa-6About the relative chronology of ĀḌ and NM we have only an indirect evidence, namely: “Since a verse that is quoted in the play \(Act Four, verse 53\) as Jayanta’s wise saying \( *sūkta*\) is also found in the NM \(NM, p.
 640 \[SĀP, 6.1.1.2\]\), it seems probable that Jayanta wrote the ĀḌ following his major work on Nyāya” \(Dezső 2005, p.
 16\).
 The same piece of evidence had already been mentioned in Raghavan 1964, p. xxvi. \(Here and wherever Dezső 2005 has been quoted, its transcriptions have been adapted to the Kyoto-Harvard standard\).

-7This is a standard allegation against Pāñcarātrins, see Yāmunācārya’s Āgamaprāmāṇya \(Narasimhachary 1976, pp. 11-16; 141-2, quoted in Dezső 2004, pp. 92-94.
+[^7]: This is a standard allegation against Pāñcarātrins, see Yāmunācārya’s Āgamaprāmāṇya \(Narasimhachary 1976, pp. 11-16; 141-2, quoted in Dezső 2004, pp. 92-94.

-8The whole passage reads as follows: “King Śaṅkaravarman’s cruelty is public knowledge.
+[^8]: The whole passage reads as follows: “King Śaṅkaravarman’s cruelty is public knowledge.
 That brahmin, his adviser, the wicked Jayanta is even rougher than he.
 They nabbed the mendicants black-blankets \[the Nīlāmbaras\], beat them to jelly, and expelled them from the kingdom, on the ground that they were outside Vedic religion.
 And if any other mendicant is caught who is outside Vedic religion, he’ll be beaten up, killed, thrown in jail, or slain”.

 \(Dezső 2005, p.
 131\)